 The mission of Extra Cover is to help some of Sri Lanka’s poorest school children grow up with hope.
-It provides basic essentials – from food and clean water to toilets and textbooks – to twenty four extremely poor jungle schools in the south of the island.
+It provides basic essentials – from food and clean water to toilets and textbooks – to twenty four extremely remote village schools in the southern rainforest area.
 As funds allow, it also builds extra classrooms, installs playground equipment, runs tea and cinnamon-growing cooperatives, and oversees vocational schools.

 Extra Cover has no axe (political, ideological or religious) to grind … we just want to help children learn and enjoy life.